youwen5/web/routes/+tools.typ

 usage of any tool.
 The less reliant I am on software and computers, the better #footnote[ For example, I explicitly choose not to use a calendar program, except to set reminders for extremely important events.
-Meticulously organizing your life with a Google Calendar---you’re literally ceding control to the machine.
+Meticulously organizing your life with a Google Calendar---you're literally ceding control to the machine.
 ].

 = Overview